ajaypro/Daily-Learnings/android/Databases/Room/General.md

   * When we give an object to room it internally maps the object attributes to the columns of the table and saves as an object and when we retreive it returns a object with data and maps it to variables in pojo class
 * When creating a entity we always mention @Entity(tableName = "users") otherwise it would be obfuscated by proguard.

+## Test

+* Room has in-memory db, "In-memory" means that this database is not saved on the file system and will be deleted after the tests run.
+* when building the in-memory database, the code calls another test-specific method, allowMainThreadQueries.
+By default, you get an error if you try to run queries on the main thread.
+This method allows you to run tests on the main thread

  ```
     @Entity(tableName = "user") // this avoids proguard to obfuscate my model class